• Skip to primary navigation

 The saga of the Diamond/Bosworth intersection continues!
 SFMTA will activate a protected left-turn signal on southbound Diamond for vehicles turning left on to Bosworth.
 Please see the message below from SFMTA spokesperson Lolita Sweet: Just a heads up, to increase pedestrian safety, the project team is moving forward with Glen Park Association suggestions on signal […]

-Filed Under: Road work, SFMTA, traffic
+Filed Under: Road Construction, SFMTA, traffic

 Most walkers are not texting when crossing streets, says a new study